kwiecie/food_order_app/README.md

 # Foodini

-This is an online food ordering application built using React for the frontend and Express.js for the backend.
+:pizza: This is an online food ordering application built using React for the frontend and Express.js for the backend.:pizza:

 Features
 - **Browse Menu:** Users can view the available food items.